shishifubing/infra-repos-shishifubing/README.md

 - it manages repositories
 - it manages branch protection rules
 - it manages organization settings
-- it manages organization membershinp
+- it manages organization membership
 - it mirrors all repositories in [shishifubing-com] to [Gitlab][shishifubing-com-gitlab]

 # Usage